hmaowo/JS101/JS 109/Topics.md

   - Boolean is a datatype that returns either true or false.
   - **Double not (!!)** converts an object/variable to a boolean value. !!Bcondition === Bcondition

 **Objects**: Objects are comprised of primitive values or other objects.
-Objects are **mutable:** it has parts that can be altered.
+Objects are **mutable:** If you change something about the the object, all variables that reference that object will also change.

 - simple objects
 - arrays
 - Dates
 - Functions

-<u>Neither an Object nor Primitive</u>
+**Neither an Object nor Primitive**

-- Anything that isn't data or function is neither a primitive value nor an object.
+- Anything that isn't data or a function is neither a primitive value nor an object.
 This includes
   - variables and other identifiers such as function names
   - statements such as `if`, `return`, `try`, `while`, and `break`
   - keywords such as `new`, `function`, `let`, `const`, and `class`